frefolli/cloud-assignment-docker/consegna.md

 #### Frontend

 Our FE ITs require a copy of our to be running in background.
 They ensure API request and handling is done correctly.
 These tests are designed to test the src/utils/\*Manager.js we created to abstract and centralize the API access.
-As such, they actually end up testing quasi the whole tech stack: JS Managers <-> Spring REST <-> SQLite DB.
+As such, they actually end up testing quasi the whole tech stack: JS Managers $\Leftrightarrow$ Spring REST $\Leftrightarrow$ SQLite DB.

 The instance of BE is started as a GitLab CI/CD Action service, and uses the `spring-boot:run` goal, thus we don't have to manually package the Spring Boot project, which would break our Pipeline semanthics.